 As part of the MPO planning process, public involvement is a major priority.
 Projects funded through public dollars are planned in a manner that encourages public participation and incorporates public comments into planning efforts.
-As a result, a responsibility is placed on MPOs to develop a plan where the opportunity for public involvement is assured.
+As a result, a responsibility is placed on MPOs to develop a plan where the opportunity for public participation is assured.
 As part of that plan, a required element is the outlining of the means by which to measure the success of the public involvement activities.
 By strategizing public involvement techniques and then monitoring and measuring the effectiveness, better planning products emerge that genuinely capture the needs of the public.

-Anyone wishing to contact the MPO with comments, questions, or complaints, please contact:
+Anyone wishing to contact the LSMPO with comments, questions, or complaints regarding Title VI, please contact:

 Michael Woods

-Interim Executive Director

-(352) 315-0170
+Executive Director & Title VI Specialist (352) 315-0170 MWoods@LakeSumterMPO.com

-MWoods@LakeSumterMPO.com